-You may change the coordinate system that your GPS 300 uses to display the position and landmarks coordinates.
+You may wish to change the coordinate system that your GPS Blazer12 uses to display the position and landmarks coordinates.

-You have the following options: LAT/LON using degree/ minutes (DEGMIN), LAT/LON using degree/minutes/ seconds (DEGMINSEC) or Universal Transverse Mercator (UTM), OSGB, Irish, Swiss, Swedish, Finnish, French, or German.
+You have the following options: LAT/LON using degree/ minutes (DEGMIN), LAT/LON using degree/minutes/ seconds (DEGMINSEC),Universal Transverse Mercator (UTM), OSGB, Irish, Swiss, Swedish, Finnish, French, or German.
 The choice you make will depend upon the maps or charts you may be using.
-You want your GPS 300 to be displaying the coordinates in the same mode that your map or chart uses.
+You want your GPS Blazer12 to be displaying the coordinates in the same mode that your map or chart uses.

-The following example shows the same position in each of the three different modes.
+The following example shows the same position in three different modes.